-#1) Get a business federal tax identification number.
-Otherwise known as an EIN (Employer Identification Number).
-Even if you don't have or never plan on having employees.
+Bookkeeping Basics #1 is to obtain a federal tax identification number which is otherwise known as an EIN, or Employer Identification Number.
+Even if you don't have or never plan on having employees, you should obtain an EIN.

 Why?
 Quite simply, because it is a smart safety precaution!